Dec 2019 - Oct 2020

 The subjective grade is maximum - there are no questions either about effort, or about "cleanliness", or about turn radius, or about torque steer... in general, the XA50 steer is even nicer than SK.

 Well, only time, mass exploitation and, of course, collections of video from the recorders will tell the truth - if appears there "dancing RAV4" or the usual road lane change at high speed will not be enough to fall into an uncontrolled drift.

-It was supposed in advance that Toyota will shift its focus and the XA50 will not inherit the dubious title of the toughest stool.
+It was supposed in advance that Toyota will shift its focus and the XA50 will not so stiff like previous.
 And it really exceeded not only expectations, but also the average level of the class.

 Of the tested types of road surface, we did not like the behavior on large smooth irregularities like sagging asphalt and hatches.
 The extra inches of wheel diameter and the acoustic effects of the suspension are cons.
 And pros - sales start during the change of seasons - so the test-drive cars at the first opportunity obtained a good winter tyres, which always gives a large bonus to a smoothness.
 And of course, the basis for assessment is important - after all, the mass of ru-people is not accustomed to good suspension.